Talaiot: Archaeology

-In 2019 a well-preserved 3,200-year-old Bronze Age sword was discovered by archaeologists under the leadership of Jaume Deya and Pablo Galera at the Talaiot del Serral de ses Abelles in the Puigpunyent municipality of western Majorca.
+In 2019 a well-preserved 3,200-year-old Bronze Age sword was discovered by archaeologists under the leadership of Jaume Deya and Pablo Galera at the Talaiot del Serral de ses Abelles in the Puigpunyent municipality of western Mallorca.
 The archaeologists believe that the weapon was made when the Talaiotic culture was in decline.
-The sword will be on display at the Majorca Museum.
+The sword will be on display at the Mallorca Museum.